Mozambique national football team: 2010 Africa Cup of Nations

 After a 12-year absence from Africa Cup of Nations football, Mozambique were placed in Group C with Egypt, Nigeria and Benin.
 In their first game, they played Benin, drawing 2–2 after being 2–0 down, with goals coming from Miro and Fumo.
 They then went on to lose 2–0 to eventual tournament winners Egypt and 3–0 to Nigeria, thus eliminating them from the tournament.
 After the tournament, all-time top scorer and captain Tico-Tico retired from international football.

 Recent years

-Mozambique have yet to reach a fifth AFCON Finals despite several close misses.
+Mozambique had several close misses when it came to reaching another AFCON Finals.
 During the 2013 qualifiers, they reached the final round and beat Morocco 2–0 in the first leg in Maputo.
 However, they were beaten 4–0 in Marrakech four days later.
 During the 2019 qualifiers the Mambas were only denied by a Guinea-Bissau equaliser in stoppage time at the end of their final Group K match.

+Finally, in 2023, Mozambique qualified for the AFCON for the first time since 2010 after beating Benin 3-2 at home on the final day of qualification.
+They would finish bottom of their group at the finals, drawing 2-2 with both Egypt and Ghana in their first and last games respectively but losing 3-0 to Cape Verde in between.

+Mozambique qualified for the 2025 Africa Cup of Nations, which is set to be their sixth appearance at the tournament.